VikramPochampally/julien.tiron-silabs.com/README.md

 This repository contains resources to evaluate Silicon Labs Wi-SUN FAN stack.
 It allows a user to flash binary files to EFR32xG12 radio boards and create their first Silicon Labs Wi-SUN network.
 The document below describes the first possible interactions available through the Wi-SUN CLI application (connect, ping, open a socket...).

-To access the Wi-SUN FAN stack source code and start development, refer to [**the dedicated Wi-SUN FAN stack repository**](https://github.com/SiliconLabs/proprietary_wisun_stack).
+To access the Wi-SUN FAN stack source code and start development, refer to the [**dedicated Wi-SUN FAN stack repository**](https://github.com/SiliconLabs/proprietary_wisun_stack).

 ## Content

-- **border_router_images**: contains Wi-SUN border router images for different EFR32xG12 radio board references and different Wi-SUN PHYs. (only delivered as a binary image)
+- **border_router_images**: contains Wi-SUN border router images for different EFR32xG12 radio board references and different Wi-SUN PHYs (only delivered as a binary image).
 - **wisun_cli_images**: contains Wi-SUN CLI application images for different EFR32xG12 radio board references.
-It acts as a Wi-SUN router node in a network. (source code available in [**the Wi-SUN FAN stack repository**](https://github.com/SiliconLabs/proprietary_wisun_stack))
+It acts as a Wi-SUN router node in a network (source code available in the [**Wi-SUN FAN stack repository**](https://github.com/SiliconLabs/proprietary_wisun_stack)).
 - **wisun_stack_doc**: contains the Wi-SUN FAN stack Doxygen documentation in HTML format.
-- **images**: contains the readme images
+- **images**: contains the readme images.

 ## Start your First Silicon Labs Wi-SUN Network